-Nintendo's Joy-Cons are capable controllers on their own, but the real draw is its ability to convert from a traditional controller in the grip or flanking each side of the Switch into multiple controllers when you have people playing with you.
-The Pro Controller is far superior on its own, but it probably isn't worth stocking up on more than one.
+Nintendo's Joy-Cons are capable controllers on their own, but the real draw is the ability to convert into three different modes: A traditional controller in the grip, attached controllers flanking each side of the Nintendo Switch, or two separate controllers when you have people gaming with you.
+The Pro Controller is far superior on its own, but it won't work with certain multiplayer games.

 Benefits are determined by how you use them

-The size of the Joy-Con is a negative for serious gamers, but the Joy-Con is a perfect option for kids.
+The small size of the Joy-Cons is a setback for serious gamers, but these dimensions make them a perfect option for kids.
 Joy-Cons practically weigh the same amount as feathers when detached and are much lighter than the Pro Controller.
+However, the Pro Controller's ergonomic grips will keep adult hands from cramping while the Joy-Cons can be uncomfortable to hold after long stretches.

 Just because Joy-Cons are a better value doesn't mean they're the better controllers to use with the Nintendo Switch.
 The Nintendo Switch Pro Controller is unmatched when it comes to design.

-You could always get multiple Pro Controllers and connect up to eight at one time, but that configuration comes with its own set of challenges.
-For instance, if you want to travel with all your controllers then you'll need space to put them.
-You'll also need multiple charging docks if you fancy those.
+If you're specifically looking to buy more controllers so you can play multiplayer games, it will be easier to purchase more Joy-Cons since they spread farther.
+The downside is that if you want to travel with all your controllers then you'll need space to put them.
+You'll also need multiple Joy-Con charging docks if you fancy those.

 It's worth noting that you don't have to sacrifice one for the other.
 You can totally use a Pro Controller while your guests use Joy-Cons.
 You'd probably get some dirty looks for this, but it is possible.
 Think about the games you play and who you play them with when determining which route is right for you.